 In your first year, we offer a thorough grounding in mainly mainstream western philosophy, with some modules based around philosophical problems (e.g. the problem of scepticism, the problem of free will and so on), some based around important historical figures (e.g. Aristotle, Descartes, Hobbes and Rousseau) and some aimed at providing you with the skills you need to study philosophy in later years.

-BA Philosophy students take the three complusory modules, a Module Outside the Main Discipline (MOMD) and choose 60 credits of optional modules.
+BA Philosophy students take the three compulsory modules, a Widening Horizons module from outside of the Department and choose 60 credits of optional modules.

 - Problems of Philosophy (20)